papis/papis/doc/source/default-settings.rst

 -----------

 .. papis-config:: downloader-proxy
+    :type: str

     There is the possibility of download papers using a proxy.
 We use :mod:`requests` to handle web queries, which has extensive documentation on how to use proxies
     `here <https://docs.python-requests.org/en/latest/user/advanced/#proxies>`__.
+    This value should give a URL that can be used as a proxy for both HTTP and HTTPS.

 .. papis-config:: isbn-service